abisop/nuttx-docs/en/components/filesystem/tmpfs.md

 backed by TMPFS, then files and folders can be created under that folder.

-Be aware that TMPFS is backed by kernel memory thus don't expect to store big files on it and its size is limited by free kernel memory.
+Be aware that TMPFS is backed by kernel memory thus don\'t expect to store big files on it and its size is limited by free kernel memory.

 We can watch the size of TMPFS with `df -h` command, especially you can